 - Do not use Afluria if it has been frozen, contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.

 - If you miss a dose of Afluria, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use Afluria.

 Important safety information:

 - If you have a fever, cold, respiratory tract infection, or other illness, contact your doctor before you receive Afluria.
 You may need to receive your injection at a later time.

-- Afluria contains killed viruses.
+- Afluria contains inactivated viruses.
 It cannot cause you to develop the flu.

 - Afluria is only effective for 1 flu season.
 You will need to receive the flu vaccine each year.

 - Afluria is not effective against all strains of the flu virus.
 It may also not protect everyone who receives it.